AlgorithmsMeetup/HashingFunctions/README.md

-####Hashing Functions
+###Hashing Functions

 A hashing function is a function that takes some input (for this repo, we’ll be dealing with strings), and outputs a whole number within a specified range.
 Hashing functions have four main properties to conform to:

 1. Determinism

   Given the same inputs, a hashing function should always return the same output, regarless of when or how many times the function is invoked.

 2. Defined ranged

   The output of a hashing function should be within 0 and the range value, not including the range value.
 For instance, if the range is 20, the function should always return a value from 0 to 19.

 3. Uniformity

   The probability of the function returning any given output should be equal.
 That means that if the range is 10, the probability that an input will return a specific value should be 10%.
 Counterexample: a hashing function that is biased to an output of 5 (meaning that it tends to return 5) has a much higher probability of returning 5 than 0, so this is not uniformly distributed.

 4. Irreversible

   Given the output of a hashing function, it should not be possible to reverse the operation to retrieve the input value.

 If you’re curious to read more, check out the [Wikipedia page for Hash Functions](http://en.wikipedia.org/wiki/Hash_function).

-####Bloom Filters
+###Bloom Filters

-Bloom Filters are a space efficient data structure that can be used to store sets and determine if an element is a member of that set.
+Bloom Filters are space efficient data structures that can be used to store sets and determine if an element is a member of that set.
 The key to a good bloom filter is good hashing functions.
 For each bloom filter, there is an optimal size, number of elements to store, and number of hashing functions (all of which can be probabilistically determined).

 Bloom filters store data by creating a signature for each value input, and storing that signature in the bits of an array.
 Then, when we want to check for the existence of a value within the bloom filter, we will generate its signature, and check if that signature exists within the bloom filter.
 If it does, then the value is in the bloom filter, otherwise, the value is not present.